Blueprint for Aged Care Reform

 Australians deserve to age well

-The 28 member organisations of the National Aged Care Alliance have developed a blueprint for aged care reform which outlines how the major reforms needed can begin in a responsible way as part of this year’s Federal Budget.
+In 2012, the then 28 member organisations of the National Aged Care Alliance developed a blueprint for aged care reform which outlined how the major reforms needed can begin in a responsible way as part of this year’s Federal Budget.

-The immediate priority must be preparing for our future now by developing and implementing those reforms that will lay the foundations for real and sustainable long-term change, while also responding to the more immediate pressures in the system.
+The immediate priority was to prepare for our future now by developing and implementing those reforms that will lay the foundations for real and sustainable long-term change, while also responding to the more immediate pressures in the system.
 We can’t afford to wait.

 We can start preparing for the future by: